 Bart D Ehrman writes in his bestselling book “Forged”; “we don’t actually have the original writings of the New Testament.
 What we have are copies of these writings, made years later—in most cases, many years later.
 Moreover, none of these copies is completely accurate, since the scribes who produced them inadvertently and/or intentionally changed them in places.”

-Theologian Mark D. Roberts wrote “we must remember that the Gospels gives us what is technically called the ipsissima vox (His own voice) of Jesus rather than the ipsissima verba (His own words)”.
+Theologian Mark D. Roberts wrote, “we must remember that the Gospels give us what is technically called the ipsissima vox (His own voice) of Jesus rather than the ipsissima verba (His own words)”.

 He adds “the autographs of Matthew, Mark, Luke, and John did not preserve His original words (except in a few cases).
 They do, however, authentically capture his voice.”

-Well personally I think it should just be the other way around for three reasons:
+Well personally I think it should just be the other way around for four reasons:

 1) All thought the NT we find actual words attributed personally to Christ speaking authentically from himself like “you heard it said but I say unto you” or “Jesus said” (Matt5:21; 27; 38, John 9:39) Even Paul records that “Our Lord Himself said” (Acts 20:35).